datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-url.rst

    * - ``tripletex``
      - Dict<String,String>
-     - A optional set of properties that specifies support for automatic generation and refreshing of Tripletex access tokens.
+     - An optional set of properties that specifies support for automatic generation and refreshing of Tripletex access tokens.
 See the `Tripletex API documentation <https://developer.tripletex.no/docs/documentation/authentication-and-tokens/>`_ for details.
        You need to supply a ``consumer_token`` and ``employee_token`` from your Tripletex account.
 You must also specify a ``token_url`` URL to the Tripletex API service which generates access tokens.
 Optionally you can define a